-Proposed Statutory Audit Fees payable to the Auditors Proposed Statutory Audit Fees shall be payable up to Rs.
-20 Lakh Only p.a. plus applicable tax and reimbursement of out of pocket expenses incurred by them in connection with the audit subject to mutually agreed between the Board of Directors of the Company and the Auditors.
-Terms of Appointment Five financial years from the conclusion of 17th Annual General Meeting till the conclusion of 22nd Annual General Meeting of the Company Basis of recommendation and Auditor Credentials M/s.
+Proposed Statutory Proposed Statutory Audit Fees shall be payable up to Rs.
+20 Lakh Only p.a. plus applicable tax and re- Audit Fees payable to imbursement of out of pocket expenses incurred by them in connection with the audit subject to mutually the Auditors agreed between the Board of Directors of the Company and the Auditors.
+Terms of Appointment Five financial years from the conclusion of 17th Annual General Meeting till the conclusion of 22nd Annual General Meeting of the Company Basis of M/s.
 S G D G and Associates LLP, Chartered Accountants, Ahmedabad having Firm Registration No. (W100188) is a leading Firm of Auditors, with a large client base spanning India businesses and listed companies in India.
 The firm is registered with the Institute of Chartered Accountants of India (Firm Registration No. W100188).
-Partners of the firm have vast experience of more than 20 years in corporate in the field of Accounts, Audit, and Taxation.
-M/s.
+Partners of the firm have vast experience of more than 20 years in corporate in the field of Accounts, Audit, and Taxation. recommendation and M/s.
 S G D G and Associates LLP, Chartered Accountants, Ahmedabad holds Peer Review Certificate as issued by Institute of Chartered Accountants of India.
-Therefore, approval of Members of the Company is sought for appointment of M/s.
-S G D G and Associates LLP, Chartered Accountants, Ahmedabad as Statutory Auditors of the Company by passing Ordinary Resolution as set out in Item no. 3 of the Notice
+Auditor Credentials Therefore, approval of Members of the Company is sought for appointment of M/s.
+S G D G and Associates LLP, Chartered Accountants of the Company by passing Ordinary Resolution as set out in Item no. 3 of the Notice